 The reminiscences in this Canadian Christmas story are strikingly different from how Christmas is celebrated today.
 Times were simpler in the early 1800s, and the festivities were much less commercialized, yet so full of meaning and family and joy.
 Read and see.

-As the Canadian Christmas story begins, let's step back in time and enter a small Canadian village on Christmas Eve, as the villagers happily prepare for their Christmas Day celebrations…
+As our Canadian Christmas story begins, let's step back in time and enter a small Canadian village on Christmas Eve, as the villagers happily prepare for their Christmas Day celebrations…

 Another Christmas, and the sun had just set in one of our small Canadian villages, leaving a trail of beautiful colors behind it on the usual gray-tinted sky of evening, and the one village street was just being lighted with its oil lamps, which burnt most dimly, and were at best few and far between.
 But though the lights were dim the hearts were light, for it was Christmas Eve.